markhunte/Hype-CoreData-Example/README.md

 ![coreDataIcon](README.assets/coreDataIcon.png)

-*If you find this or any of my projects or help helpful and want to say thanks as well as support me please go to:*
+*If you find this or any of my projects or help helpful and want to say thanks by sponsoring  me please go to:*

 *https://github.com/sponsors/markhunte*

 or :

-You can make a one off donation by  downloading via gumroad
+Make a one off donation by  downloading via gumroad

  https://gumroad.com/markhunte